Publisher Question:

 We address this issue at eMagazines in several ways.
 Your customers can sign in and subscribe through your fulfillment house, or your own in-house solution on your website.
 This same login can also unlock the website access.
 The email generated from eMagazines requires no login (though it is a log-in link), and finally, we can let the user sign into the iOS app with their subscriber account number located on the cover.

-Our Digital Edition Platform keeps things simple, and you see this email notification trend with most major publishers.
+Our Digital Edition Platform keeps things simple.
+Readers click a link in their email and they’re reading instantly, no steps in between.
+You see this frictionless email notification approach with most major publishers for good reason.

 What have we seen as an industry trend?